eternnoir/pyTelegramBotAPI/README.md

 * [Torrent Hunt](https://t.me/torrenthuntbot) by [@Hemantapkh](https://github.com/hemantapkh/torrenthunt).
 Torrent Hunt bot is a multilingual bot with inline mode support to search and explore torrents from 1337x.to.
 * Translator bot by [Areeg Fahad (source)](https://github.com/AREEG94FAHAD/translate_text_bot).
 This bot can be use to translate texts.
 * Digital Cryptocurrency bot by [Areeg Fahad (source)](https://github.com/AREEG94FAHAD/currencies_bot).
 With this bot, you can now monitor the prices of more than 12 digital Cryptocurrency.
+* [Anti-Tracking Bot](https://t.me/AntiTrackingBot) by [Leon Heess (source)](https://github.com/leonheess/AntiTrackingBot).
+Send any link, and the bot tries its best to remove all tracking from the link you sent.

 **Want to have your bot listed here?
 Just make a pull request.**